Stage: That’s Life – Rhumbelow Theatre, Cunningham Road, Umbilo, Durban

-STRONG pats on the back for Roland Stansell and his Rhumbelow Theatre team for having presented three shows in a row that have been a good cut above the rest.
+BACK in April I offered strong pats on the back to Roland Stansell and his Rhumbelow Theatre team for having presented three shows in a row at the Kloof branch of The Rhumbelow Theatre that were a good cut above the rest.

-The Reals’ Poetry in Music, Dave Starke’s Tribute to Leonard Cohen and the cherry on top, An Evening with Jonathan Roxmouth, all seen at Tina’s Hotel in Kloof in recent times, were all in a class of their own, more thoughtful, sophisticated and theatrical in presentation than what is usually performed on the Rhumbelow circuit.
+The Reals’ Poetry in Music, Dave Starke’s Tribute to Leonard Cohen and the cherry on top, An Evening with Jonathan Roxmouth, were all in a class of their own, more thoughtful, sophisticated and theatrical in presentation than what was usually performed on the Rhumbelow circuit.

 Featuring versatile Durban pianist Evan Roberts, who backed Roxmouth in his last show, That’s Life stars former The Voice SA contestant Samantha Landers (also seen in The Reals’ Poetry in Music).

-It also stars someone I have not seen on the local circuit before, Durban vocal coach Shylo Pereira, a 2010 Idols contestant, a blonde with a beautiful, versatile voice and a charming stage presence.
+It also stars someone I had not seen before on the local circuit, Durban vocal coach Shylo Pereira, a 2010 Idols contestant, a blonde with a beautiful, versatile voice and a charming stage presence.

-Pereira, who is also adept on violin and piano, talents not showcased in That’s Life, is quite an exciting find, and I hope we get to see a lot more of her on local stages.
+Pereira, who is also adept on violin and piano, talents not showcased in That’s Life, is a very exciting find, and I hope we get to see a lot more of her on local stages.

 The trio has come up with an elegant and hugely enjoyable cabaret that is a must, especially if you are a fan of show tunes and popular songs lent new life through novel interpretations.

 Loosely based on a narrative of women friends whose relationship is rocked when both are wooed by the same man, and who later reconcile, the show unfolds on a small stage.
-The piano is positioned centrestage, flanked on one side by a small table with a candle and wine glasses, and on the other by a hatstand with a coat, hat and feather boa.
-It is effectively lit by Sarah Claxton.
+The piano is positioned to the left of the stage, with a small table with glasses opposite it.
+It is very effectively lit by Sarah Claxton.

 Opening with three wonderful, very well delivered songs from the musical Wicked – What is This Feeling, Popular and I’m Not That Girl – the show moves at a brisk pace and covers a wide spectrum of well-known and lesser-known songs from shows as well as charts old and recent.